GabrielGhsoub/mdsl-institution-management/README.md

 ## Additional Information

-For any further information or assistance, please feel free to contact:
+For any further information or assistance, please feel free to contact me at:

-Gabriel Ghoussoub
-Email: ghoussoubgabriel@gmail.com
+ghoussoubgabriel@gmail.com
-Phone: +961 81 398 752

 ---